Azure-Samples/cognitive-services-studybot-csharp/README.md

 # Study Bot Sample in C#

-Samples to create a Study Bot chat client using [QnA Maker](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/index), [LUIS](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/), [Bing Spell Check](https://docs.microsoft.com/en-us/azure/cognitive-services/bing-spell-check/), and Bing News Analytics (coming soon).
-Each query into the chat bot will be accompanied by relevant search results in an Encyclopedia, Microsoft Academic, and News/Blogs sections as a study aid.
-Teachers are able to create their own question and answer FAQs to create a study guide as input for the chat bot that follows a preferred curriculum.
-However, demo FAQs are available for this sample.
-The focus of this app is to enable a nonbiased experience of studying, where students can study a subject with the most relevant study aids available.
+These samples create a Study Bot chat client using [QnA Maker](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/index), [LUIS](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/) and [Bing Spell Check](https://docs.microsoft.com/en-us/azure/cognitive-services/bing-spell-check/).
+Each query into the chat bot will be accompanied by relevant search results in an encyclopedia, Microsoft Academic, and News/Blogs sections as a study aid.
+Teachers are able to create their own question and answer FAQs to create a study guide as input for the chat bot if they want it to follow a preferred curriculum.
+However, demo FAQs are available for this sample, included in the Qna-Luis-Bot/FAQs folder.
+The focus of this app is to enable a more relevant experience of studying, where students can study a subject with a customized chat bot along with multiple web resources.

 ## Features